General Information

 Sea Hell

-There are two ponds with tropical water lilies floating and one greenhouse for gigantic water lilies.
+The area includes two ponds with floating tropical water lilies and a greenhouse featuring gigantic water lilies.

 Oniishi Bozu Hell

-Oniishi means “ogre rocks” (ogres are the residents of Hell).
-Bozu means “Buddhist monk” and “shaven head” (the monk’s head is totally shaven).
-In this hell, there are several muddy ponds.
-The steam coming from the underground makes little mud domes.
-They look like the shaven heads of monks.
+“Oniishi” means “ogre rocks” (ogres are residents of Hell).
+“Bozu” means “Buddhist monk” and refers to a shaven head.
+In this hell, there are several muddy ponds where steam rising from underground creates small mud domes.
+These domes resemble the shaven heads of monks.

-It was once closed, but it was newly arranged and reopened to the public.
+It was once closed but has been newly renovated and reopened to the public.

 Furnace Hell